20 Dental Patient Retention Strategies to Keep Your Schedule Full

-While your staff’s razor-sharp focus on bringing in new patients is important for practice growth, their efforts to keep your current patients happy is even more crucial to your long-term success, as that is a bigger contributor to your revenue.
+While your staff’s razor-sharp focus on bringing in new patients is important for practice growth, their efforts to keep your current patients happy are even more crucial to your long-term success, as that is a bigger contributor to your revenue.
 Recognizing and implementing patient retention strategies calls for teamwork, which could be the difference between skyrocketing your practice growth or shutting down your business.

-- Why is patient retention so important?
+- Why is dental patient retention so important?

 - Why dental patients leave your practice